-Criteria 4-Exemplary 3-Proficient 2-Emergent 1-Below Basic Attendance met attendance requirements by communicating to the Director of absent and did not communicate intended Candidate was frequently absent, and/or does not communicate missed absences as expected.
-Seminar Expectations Candidate was an active participant in all required seminar sessions, meeting all expectations.
+Criteria 4-Exemplary 3-Proficient 2-Emergent 1-Below Basic Attendance met attendance requirements by communicating to the Director of Candidate was sporadically absent and did not communicate intended absences prior to date of absence.
+Candidate was frequently absent, and/or does not communicate missed absences as expected.
+Candidate was an active participant in all required seminar sessions, meeting all expectations.
 Openly shared his/her own experiences, but equally solicited and responded to contributions from others.
-Was courteous and welcoming to all present.
-Candidate attended all required seminar sessions unless an unavoidable absence was approved.
-Assignments were of appropriate quality. participation in required seminar sessions was generally adequate; AND/OR most assignments met the requirements.
+Was courteous and welcoming to all present. was approved.
+Assignments were of appropriate quality. generally adequate; AND/OR most assignments met the requirements.
 Candidate was tardy for seminar sessions, assignments were inconsistently submitted or of poor quality, AND/OR candidate seemed disengaged in most seminar sessions.
 Professional Application Packet Application Packet was of exceptional quality and included additional items beyond those Candidate submitted an appropriate Professional Application Packet that met the Director of Field Experiences' expectations.
+Candidate submitted an incomplete/unacceptable assignment Professional Application Packet.
 Candidate did not submit the assignment.
 Student Surveys Candidate submitted a full collection of student surveys, maintaining the confidential protocol outlined in the assignment description.
 Candidate submitted a full collection of student surveys.
-Candidate did not submit the assignment. of Field Experiences throughout the semester.
+Candidate submitted an incomplete assignment AND/OR did not follow the protocol outlines in the assignment description.
+Candidate did not submit the assignment.
+Communicated Effectively of Field Experiences throughout the semester.
 Responses to e- mail or phone messages were Candidate maintained consistent contact with the Director of Field Experiences.
-Electronic communication was courteous (i.e. did not just send attachments with no note). communication with the Director of Field Experiences requiring additional attempts to the candidate to receive a response. minimal expectations for communication (i.e. did not inform appropriate parties prompting to follow through meeting other expected deadlines. punctual with handing in assignments and meeting Candidate was not punctual with handing in assignments or meeting other expected deadlines.
-Conduct hold the highest standards of honesty, integrity, and confidentiality.
+Electronic communication was courteous (i.e. did not just send attachments with no note).
+Director of Field Experiences requiring additional attempts minimal expectations for communication (i.e. did not inform appropriate parties prompting to follow through meeting other expected deadlines. assignments and meeting Candidate was not punctual with handing in assignments or meeting other expected deadlines.
+Integrity and Ethical Conduct hold the highest standards of honesty, integrity, and confidentiality.
 Candidate displays high standards of honesty, integrity, and confidentially in interactions. with the Director of Field Experiences and other parties., interactions with the Director of Field Experiences and other parties but displays little concern for Candidate displays dishonesty in interactions with the Director of Field Experiences and other parties or does not respect confidentiality.